 How is an aneurysm diagnosed?

-Most are discovered incidentally when patients undergo imaging for another reason.
+Most are discovered incidentally during imaging for another reason.
 Some patients might have a pulsatile mass in the abdomen or extremities.
 Occasionally patients present with a ruptured (burst) or thrombosed (clogged up) aneurysm.
 Work-up usually includes an Ultrasound and/or a CT scan.

 How is an aneurysm treated?